bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ## How does it work?

-### iOS

-To distribute your iOS app and its artifacts through bitrise.io, you will need two steps in your workflow:

-* `Xcode Archive`
-* `Deploy to Bitrise.io`

-`Xcode Archive` generates an .ipa file which can be distributed by the `Deploy to Bitrise.io` with team members or to anyone.

-### Android
-To distribute your Android app and its artifacts through bitrise.io, you will need two steps in your workflow:

-* `Gradle Runner` or `Android Build`
-* `Deploy to Bitrise.io`

-Our two building steps; `Gradle Runner` and `Android Build` generate the APK file and with `Deploy to Bitrise.io` Step to deploy it.

-### Xamarin

-To distribute your Xamarin app and its artifacts through bitrise.io, you will need two steps in your workflow:

-* `Xamarin Archive`
-* `Deploy to Bitrise.io`

-Use the `Xamarin Archive step` to create the iOS/Android app and the `Deploy to Bitrise.io` step to deploy it.

-For any other project type, just use the step(s) or script(s) which can generate the app, and use the `Deploy to Bitrise.io` step to deploy it.

 **_One important thing if you use custom steps/scripts_**_: the_ `_Deploy to Bitrise.io_`_step by default deploys apps from the_ `_$BITRISE_DEPLOY_DIR_`_ directory, so make sure that you move the generated app there, or set the `__Deploy directory or file path__` input of the `__Deploy to Bitrise.io step__` __to point to the location of the app file._